Skip to main content Skip to navigation

 This image shows a diverse group of students

-Explore our MA for Research in Film and Television Studies Master's degree.
+Find out more about our MA for Research in Film and Television Studies Master's degree at Warwick

 The MA for Research in Film and Television Studies offers those with a background in Film and Television Studies more flexibility to choose which of Warwick's world-leading scholars they wish to work with.
 Film and Television Studies has a worldwide reputation for the quality of its teaching and research within the fields of film and television aesthetics, history and theory.